entro314-labs/Git-Herd/README.md

 ## TUI Mode

-By default, GitHerd runs with a beautiful Terminal User Interface (TUI) that shows:
+By default, git-herd runs with a beautiful Terminal User Interface (TUI) that shows:
 - Real-time progress with a progress bar
 - Live status updates for each repository
 - Colored output for success/failure states